MelkWold/sba6_mongoDB_database_application/README.md

 # SBA 319: MongoDB Database Application

-## Objectives
-- Create a server application with Node, Express, and MongoDB.
-- Create a CRUD API using Express and MongoDB.
-- Create MongoDB indexes.
-- Use MongoDB indexing to make efficient queries.
-- Create MongoDB validation rules.
-- Use MongoDB validation to ensure data consistency._

 ## Project Description and Features
 This project is designed to create a database and user interface that connects employers, employees and job advertisements.
-Three schemas are defined in the project:
-1. employerSchema
-2. jobAdvertisementSchema
-3. jobSeekerSchema
+Three schemas are created with **data validation rules** and **indices** that enhance query performace.
+Each collection is seeded with at least 25 initial randomly-generated documents.
+The schema included in the database are:

+1. employerSchema: defines the schema for the Employers collection.
+2. jobAdvertisementSchema: defines the schema for the Job Advertisements collection.
+3. jobSeekerSchema: defines the schema for the Job Seekers collection.

 ## Languages, tools and frameworks uses:
 1. JavaScript